Immigrate to the Netherlands from Taiwan

 • Collect the MVV sticker from the Dutch embassy in Taiwan and get ready to leave for the Netherlands.

-Our immigration experts in the Netherlands can help you obtain the provisional residence permit, just like any Dutch immigration lawyer would do.
+Our immigration lawyer in the Netherlands can help you obtain the provisional residence permit.

 Taiwanese citizens working in the Netherlands